Freddy Deeb

-Kassem Ibrahim "Freddy" Deeb (قاسم إبراهيم ديب; born November 27, 1955 in Beirut, Lebanon) is a Lebanese professional poker player.
+Kassem Ibrahim "Freddy" Deeb (قاسم إبراهيم ديب; born 27 November 1955 in Beirut, Lebanon) is a Lebanese professional poker player.

-Before poker
+Early life

 Deeb was attending Utah State University when civil war broke out in Lebanon in 1975.
 He lost contact with his parents (who had been sending him money to support his education) for two years.
 Deeb was unable to gain employment due to the restrictions of his student visa, so he began gambling.
 Deeb was forced to leave school, just 12 credits away from graduating with a degree in mechanical engineering.

 Poker career

 At the 1996 World Series of Poker (WSOP), he won the $5,000 Deuce to Seven Draw event, receiving $146,250 and besting a field that also contained Mickey Appleman, Gabe Kaplan, David Grey, and Doyle Brunson.
 He also finished in the money of the World Series of Poker Main Event twice, placing 17th in the 1995 World Series of Poker and 13th in the 2003 World Series of Poker.